island-is/handbook/devops/dockerizing.md

     ```
     aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin 821090935708.dkr.ecr.eu-west-1.amazonaws.com
     ```
-4. Now you can poke around in the Docker container like this
+4. Now you can poke around in the Docker container like this (Docker image and tag can be retrieved from a few places, depending on where you are starting from - Spinnaker, GitHub CI, Kubenav/Kubernetes)
     ```
     docker run --rm -it --entrypoint=sh 821090935708.dkr.ecr.eu-west-1.amazonaws.com/<image>:<tag>
     ```